ZF 8HP transmission: 2022: 4th generation

-Combined Parallel and Serial Coupled Gearset Concept For More Gears And Improved Cost-Effectiveness
+Planetary gearset concept

-Main Objectives
+Improved fuel economy

-The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding).
+The main objective in replacing the predecessor model was to improve vehicle fuel economy with extra speeds and a wider gear span to allow the engine speed level to be lowered (downspeeding), which is a decisive factor in improving energy efficiency and thus reducing fuel consumption.
+In addition, the lower engine speed level improves the noise-vibration-harshness comfort and the exterior noise is reduced.
 Compared to the 6-speed ZF 6HP transmission it uses 12% less fuel, and 14% less than a 5-speed transmission.
-Due to changes in internal design, the shift times have reduced to 0.2 seconds; additionally, the unit brings the ability to shift in a non-sequential manner – going from gear 8 to gear 2 in extreme situations simply by changing one shift element (actuating brake B and releasing clutch D).
+Due to changes in internal design, the shift times have reduced to 0.2 seconds.

-Extent
+Reduced manufacturing complexity

-In order to increase the number of ratios, ZF has abandoned the conventional design method of limiting themselves to pure in-line epicyclic gearing and extended it to a combination with parallel epicyclic gearing.
+In order to avoid a further increase in manufacturing complexity while expanding the number of gear ratios, ZF switched from the conventional design method—in which the planetary gearset concept was limited to a purely serial or in-line power flow—to a more modern design method that utilizes a planetary gearset concept with combined parallel and serial power flow.
 This was only possible thanks to computer-aided design and has resulted in a globally patented gearset concept.
 The resulting progress is reflected in a better ratio of the number of gears to the number of components used compared to existing layouts.
 The 8HP has become the new reference standard (benchmark) for automatic transmissions.